About the Report Card

 On December 10th 2020, Human Rights Day, we also published an addendum to this Report Card focusing on BC’s handling of the COVID-19 pandemic.
 Read the COVID-19 BC Gender Equality Report Card.

 Heartfelt thanks to the community dialogue participants, research volunteers, community reviewers, and our generous project funders, the Law Foundation of BC and Health Sciences Association of BC.

 In August 2020, we launched eight social media images to amplify the knowledge shared by community groups for the BC Gender Equality Report Card, along with a social media toolkit to make sharing easy!
 We are grateful to have worked with Sam Bradd of Drawing Change on these images.
 Sam also created the gorgeous cover illustration for the BC Gender Equality Report Card!
 Just a sampling of the images is shown below.

-We were pleased to offer an overview of Report Card findings in a free webinar on Monday, June 15, 3:30-4:30 pm Pacific Time.
+We were pleased to offer an overview of Report Card findings in a free webinar on Monday, June 15th, 2020.
 Thanks to Courthouse Libraries BC for their generous support and collaboration to make the webinar possible!

 The BC Gender Equality Report Card is made possible by generous funding from: